Matt Bowen (American football): St. Louis Rams

-Matt Bowen was drafted in the sixth round of the 2000 NFL draft by the St. Louis Rams.
+Matt Bowen was selected in the sixth round of the 2000 NFL draft by the St. Louis Rams.
 He was the 198th player to be selected overall and the final player to be selected before the New England Patriots drafted Tom Brady one pick later.
 He earned St. Louis' Rookie of the Year award after starting at strong safety in two contests and appearing in 16 regular season games.
 He also saw action in the Rams' Wild Card playoff at New Orleans.
 He finished the season with 21 tackles (15 solo) and two passes broken up.
 He also recorded 21 special teams tackles to tie for the club lead.

 Green Bay Packers

 In 2001, Bowen signed with the Green Bay Packers to provide depth and help to the Packers secondary and special teams.
 He started the 2001 campaign with St. Louis, but suffered a broken right foot in the season opener and was inactive for the following two games.
 He was placed on injured reserve on October 3 and was eventually waived on November 6.
 He played in Green Bay's last five games on defense and special teams, recording four special teams tackles.

 In 2002, Bowen appeared in all 16 games, starting six, contributing as a backup safety, a valued special teams contributor as well as a weekly participant in the club's dime package defense.
 He was named the starter at strong safety during Weeks 4–7 when Antuan Edwards was sidelined with a fractured forearm.
 He also started at free safety for Darren Sharper in the regular-season finale.
 He made his first-career postseason start against Atlanta in the NFC Wild Card playoff contest, responding to the challenge with a game- and career-high 15 tackles and two passes defensed.
 He finished the season with a career-high 42 tackles (27 solo), good for second among reserves.
 Bowen also added a forced fumble, one interception and seven passes defended.